jromero132/advent-of-code/readme.md

 [![AoC 2023](https://img.shields.io/badge/2023-⭐%2010-gray?logo=adventofcode&labelColor=8a2be2)](https://adventofcode.com/2023)
 <!-- Badges of stars: end -->
 ---
 This project contains all my solutions for [Advent of Code](https://adventofcode.com/) challenges.

+> [!WARNING]
-***Note that this project can automatically download tasks, inputs and submit your solutions to the Advent of Code server. _Please use it moderately._***
+> Note that ***this project can automatically download tasks and inputs and submit your solutions*** to the Advent of Code server.
+Please use it moderately.

 A brief introduction taken from the website:
 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.